 The minimum required heating power is 5 kW/cyl, which makes it possible to warm up the engine from 20 °C to 60...70 °C in 10-15 hours.
 The required heating power for shorter heating time can be estimated with the formula below.
-About 2 kW/cyl is required to keep a hot engine warm.
+Approx. 2 kW/cyl is required to keep a hot engine warm.

-Design data: Preheating temperature min.
-50°C for starts at LFO Required heating power 5 kW/cyl Heating power to keep hot engine warm 2 kW/cyl
+Preheating temperature min.
+50°C for starts at LFO; min 70°C for startings at HFO Required heating power 5 kW/cyl Heating power to keep hot engine warm 2 kW/cyl